He Bingjiao: Career

+Early career

+She began to receive intensive badminton training at the Suzhou Junior Sports School, when she was 7 years old.
+Five years later, she was sent to Nanjing for studies tougher training.
+The junior already competed in the senior level, and made her senior international debut at the 2013 Vietnam Open.
+In 2014, she competed at the Summer Youth Olympics, winning a gold medal in the girls' singles and a bronze in the mixed doubles event.

 2013–2015

 He Bingjiao started playing at international tournaments in 2013 when she was 16 years of age.
 She reached the semi-finals of the Asian Junior Championships where she was defeated by the Thai Busanan Ongbamrungphan in straight games.
 She also reached the semi-finals of the World Junior Championships but was defeated by the Japanese Aya Ohori.
 She won the Vietnam Open by defeating the Indonesian Hera Desi in straight games by just 21 minutes.

 At the 2014 World Junior Championships, she avenged her defeat to Aya Ohori in the World Junior Championships last year, beating her in straight games.
 However she had to settle for a silver medal after she lost to another Japanese Akane Yamaguchi in a tightly contested final match of 3 games 21–14, 18–21, 13–21.
 Her biggest victory came at the Youth Olympic Games, where she defeated Akane Yamaguchi in yet another difficult match and took revenge of her defeat in World Junior Championships final.
 She also had a good campaign at the Bitburger Open, where she defeated prominent opponents like Michelle Li and Beiwen Zhang, but finished as runner-up after her defeat against Sun Yu.

 In 2015, she won her first title of the year at the China Masters, defeating Hui Xirui.
 She also got a final spot in the New Zealand Open, but was defeated by Japanese player Saena Kawakami.
 She suffered a shocking defeat in the quarter-finals of the World Junior Championships by Natsuki Nidaira of Japan.
 She claimed the Indonesian Masters title later that year, defeating Chen Yufei in straight games in the final.
 Her victories in the tournament included a biggest surprise against two-time World Championship bronze medalist P. V. Sindhu.